The Circle of Chaos

 Description:

 This powerful ability allows higher-level vampires to mentally link their minds to the minds of any other being or creature.
 When used on sentient beings, the vampire can mentally link and communicate via hold an ongoing dialogue with any number of people at the same time.
 Everyone the vampire has selected to link to can hear him in their minds, and also hear the minds of all others in the linked conversation.
 Distance is not a factor.
-When used on animal minds, the communication is very limited.
-The vampire can speak to animals and it will respond as if it physically heard the words, but the animal can only provide an emotional response, such as happy, sad, frightened, angry, confused, anticipation, etc.

 An Unexpected Side Effect

 For the purpose of conducting group meetings with her clan members across the globe, this skill was developed by an elder Toreador Primogen many hundreds of years ago before modern mass communication.
 However, she did not anticipate the side effect this type of mental link would have on her.
 While it worked perfectly in linking multiple minds through her own for an open dialogue, the skill itself effected her own mind in a way she could not control.
 In essence, she could never fully turn off the skill.
 Such a thing could easily have caused a vampire to go insane.

 Fortunately for her, it had a powerful and unforeseen effect that forced her to continually reach out and touch the minds of all those around her, giving her a split second impression of impulses and basic non-verbal thought.
 The ability was reflexive, weak and easily unnoticeable in her normal activities.
 However, when she was in combat situations she found this constant stream of information allowed her to anticipate the defenses and attacks of her opponents without effort.
 With practice she honed the skill and became a Master of combat, often seen by the Prince's side to defend him against attacks and settle disagreements on his behalf with the sword.

 System:

-The Vampire expends 8 points of Blood/Energy points and makes a successful roll.
-He can then IM or set up a Group IM Chat IN CHARACTER with as many "Characters" (Player-Characters or NPCs) as he wishes.
+The Player spends 8 points of Energy/Blood and makes a successful roll.
+The Player then sends an IM or sets up a Group IM Chat IN CHARACTER with as many "Characters" (Player-Characters or NPCs) as he wishes.
 The vampires mind serves as a hub from which all participants can communicate freely.
-His communication must be notecarded.
+His communication must be note-carded.
 And the IM/Group Chat communication must include the Storyteller, even though they are not an active part of the In-Character conversation.
+However, if the vampire is attacked or he somehow loses focus, the communication is instantly severed.
+Length of the "call" is the duration of a scene, unless ended by the Vampire.

 The combat bonuses/buffs for those purchasing this skill are permanent and always active.